microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_copy.md

 # Copy a DriveItem

-Creates a copy of a [driveItem](../resources/driveitem.md) (including any children) under a new parent or with a new name.
+Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.

 ## Permissions